I am a director of photography, based in London.

 Before cinematography, I worked for many years as a stills photographer in portraiture and as an NUJ press card accredited photojournalist.

-I learnt about framing and telling a story whilst keeping up with politicians and protests around central London.
-I still love photography and shoot personal work, some of which is available to buy as fine art prints.
+I learnt about framing and telling a story whilst running around London with an NUJ press pass, trying to keep up with politicians and protesters, and away from police horses.
+I still love photography and shoot personal work, some of which is available to buy as prints.

 I am a BAFTA Connect member since 2022.